saveourtool/GSAC-SAVE/README.md

 ### Local run

+Just execute

+    ./run_local.sh

+It will do the following steps:

 1) Extract the files from `executable` directory to the root of project.

 2) Run `./setup.sh` -- it will install required libraries and create directories, which will be used later.

 3) Execute `./save-0.3.9-linuxX64.kexe . --report-type json --result-output file`

 #### Explanation